RiiK26/MyCalculator/README.md

 # MyCalculator

-MyCalculator is a simple yet powerful cross-platform calculator application built with C++ and Qt6.
-It provides a clean graphical user interface (GUI) and goes beyond basic math by offering several real-time conversion tools.
+MyCalculator is a cross-platform calculator application built with C++ and Qt6.
+Recently overhauled with a  **Dark Theme** and **Model-View-Controller (MVC)** architecture, it provides a sleek graphical user interface (GUI) and goes beyond basic math by offering several real-time conversion tools.

 ## Features